 Talk with your new boss about their needs and consider your current company’s situation.
 It’s usually pretty easy to agree on a schedule that takes care of everyone.

-The experts I polled advised a two-week minimum.
-Four weeks is common at senior levels.
-I’ve seen transitions of up to two months.
+The experts I polled advised a 2-week minimum.
+4 weeks is typical at senior levels.
+I’ve seen transitions of up to 2 months.

-Whatever you do, make your transition time count.
+Whatever your choice, make your transition time count.
 Don’t check out.
 If you do, you’ll hurt your company and your reputation.

-How Do I Tell My Boss I’m Quitting My Job?
+How Do You Tell Your Boss You’re Quitting Your Job?

-It’s courteous to tell your boss you’re quitting before you tell anyone else.
+It’s courteous to tell your boss you’re quitting before sharing the information with anyone else.

-Lisa Skeete Tatum, CEO of Landit and a member of several corporate boards, advises you to meet with your boss in person and provide a clear, concise reason for your resignation.
+Lisa Tatum, CEO of Landit, advises you to meet with your boss in person.
+Provide a clear, concise reason for your resignation.

 Lisa suggests a short and sweet letter to share at your meeting: